General Dentists for dental exams & preventative cleanings are very important to your overall oral health.

 Periodontal Screening and Treatment

 The periodontium is composed of the tissues supporting the teeth, primarily composed of gums and bone.
-Periodontal screening includes the evaluation of bone levels in routine xrays as well as gum measurements taken by the dentist or dental hygienist.
+Periodontal screening includes the evaluation of bone levels in xrays as well as gum measurements taken by a dentist or dental hygienist.

-People who are susceptible to periodontal disease are those who do not regularly visit the dentist for routine care, are lacking in brushing and flossing, are genetically predisposed or have certain systemic diseases such as diabetes.
+People who are susceptible to periodontal disease are those who do not regularly visit the dentist for routine care, are lacking in brushing and flossing, are genetically predisposed, or have certain systemic diseases such as diabetes.

 Tooth Colored Fillings

-We can utilize Cerec technology to make ceramic inlays instead of conventional composite tooth colored fillings.
+We can utilize same-day crowns technology to make ceramic inlays instead of conventional composite tooth colored fillings.
 When a filling is small it holds up pretty well with composite, however when fillings become large it puts more stress on the remaining natural tooth structure and can lead to long term fracturing.

-Cerec is the best!
+Same-day crowns is the best!
 This is the technology that allows us to do the “crown in a day” thing you may have heard about.
 We’ve had it since 2012 and it gets better and better each year.
 We use this machine to digitally image, design, and mill your restoration and can typically do it in under two hours.

 Bridges are typically used to replace a single missing tooth.
 Although they can be used to replace more than one tooth, it will be up to the dentist to decide if the surrounding teeth and bone are going to be a good support system for new teeth.